 Interestingly, asparagus ferns are not considered to be true ferns.
 Although, for the average person, they are close enough, and they certainly look a lot like ferns.

-If you have your heart set on a fern, but would like to get something that’s a bit easier to take care of, then an asparagus fern is probably a good choice.
+If you have your heart set on a fern but want something easier to care for, an asparagus fern is a good choice.

-Most asparagus ferns are native to South Africa and there are three main types, commonly referred to as Sprenger, plumosa, and foxtail.
+Most asparagus ferns are native to South Africa, and there are three main types, commonly referred to as Sprenger’s, plumosa, and foxtail.

 There are also a few subcategories which we will discuss.

-The Sprenger asparagus fern grows long clusters of needle like leaves that grow in dense formations giving it a very fern like appearance.
-Its bright green foliage will develop white flowers and green berries which will turn bright red later on, much as all of the plants we discuss will.
+The Sprenger’s asparagus fern grows long clusters of needle-like leaves that grow in dense formations giving it a very fern-like appearance.
+Its bright green foliage will develop white flowers and green berries, turning bright red later on.

-The Sprenger asparagus fern will grow to an average of 3 feet in height.
-Its long clusters of needle like leaves make it an excellent hanging plant either indoors or outdoors.
+The Sprenger’s asparagus fern will grow to an average of 3 feet in height.
+Its long clusters of needle-like leaves make it an excellent indoor or outdoor hanging plant.

 When grown outdoors, it should be exposed to the sun in the morning and protected from direct sunlight in the afternoon.
-It will tend to fare best in USDA plant zones 9 through 11.
+It will fare best in USDA plant zones 9 through 11.

 2. Foxtail (Asparagus densiflorus ‘Meyeri’)